rwxrob/zet/20210723205230/README.md

-# Q: What is "zettel-casting" / "zettel cast"?
+# What are ZettelCasting and ZettelCasts?

 📺 https://youtu.be/aTbqamaE6mA